Here’s last year’s post for comparison:

 My web site and Battlefields site live on Squarespace.

 The majority of images I get, like the one at the top of this article, I get from Pexels.
 Pickit is also another great option.

 For improved meeting management productivity I use Microsoft FindTime.

 I use Visual Studio Code in which I do most of my PowerShell editing and publishing.
-The end result typically is my GitHub repository where you will find a range of scripts and other resources that I maintain regular.
+I also use it now for my IoT projects.
+The end result typically is my GitHub repository where you will find a range of scripts and other resources that I maintain regularly.
 With Visual Studio Code I can edit publish and sync all my machines and my GitHub repository no matter where I am.
 Very handy.